Meagan has more than a decade of experience catching and raising worms for bait. Now she's sharing her best advice with you.

-6 Ways to Catch Tons of Worm FAST!
+How to Catch Tons of Nightcrawlers (Earthworms)

 Apparently, worms hate being electrocuted as much as any living thing, which is why this method really does work.
-All you need is:

-- A car battery
+- Car battery

-- Two Long metal rods
+- Two long metal rods

 - Jumper cables

 - Pound the metal rods 2–3 feet into the ground.

 - Using the rubber grips on the jumper cables, attach them to the car battery.